Pink-Crab/Perique_Admin_Menu/README.md

 See composer.json for details on the test and linting commands. `composer all` is the most important.

 # Change Log
+* 0.2.1 - Allows pages that extend Menu_Page to be registered as both parent of child pages.
 * 0.2.0 - Re introduced the `register()` and `load()` methods for both Groups and Pages.
 * 0.1.2 - Fixed hardcoded primary page slug in Page_Dispatcher, updated dev dependencies
 * 0.1.1 - Bumped version for Collection